LeoClose/godot-firebase-lite/addons/godot_firebase_lite/Realtime Database/RealtimeDatabase.md

 ## Write (Create)
 > [!CAUTION]
-> Usin write will create a new document if it doesn't exist yet or overwrite the existing one
+> Using write will create a new document if it doesn't exist yet or overwrite the existing one
 ```GDScript
 FirebaseLite.RealtimeDatabase.write(path : String, data : Dictionary)
 ```